tsuzan007/SignInSignUpModule/README.md

      Below is the snippet:

         SignInFragment signInFragment=new SignInFragment();
         FragmentManager fragmentManager=getSupportFragmentManager();
         FragmentTransaction fragmentTransaction=fragmentManager.beginTransaction();

-        fragmentTransaction.add(R.id.frameLayout,signInFragment);
+        //R.id.frameLayout is the id of the parent view that holds the fragment fragmentTransaction.add(R.id.frameLayout,signInFragment);
         fragmentTransaction.commit();

   4. In order to get Firebase Authentication working, register your app in Firebase Console (https://console.firebase.google.com).